alexyusnyu/User-Registration-and-login-System--php---sql-/README.md

 # User Registration and Login System (PHP + MySQL)

 ## Description
-A simple, fully functional, responsive **User Registration and Login System** built with PHP and MySQL.
+A simple, fully functional, **User Registration and Login System** built with PHP and MySQL.
 Users can register, log in, access a dashboard, and log out.
 The system uses **secure password hashing** and sessions for authentication.

 ## Features
 - User registration with username, email, and password